nus-cs2113-AY2223S2/ip/docs/README.md

 ### Feature- Mark/Unmark Tasks

-With the command: "mark 1"
+With the command: "**mark** 1"
-The first task is marked.
+The first task is marked, as the number 1 represents the index of the task to mark.

 Expected Outcome: